v3rtx/angularjs-rails-resource/README.md

  * **defaultParams** *(optional)* - If the resource expects a default set of query params on every call you can specify them here.
  * **requestTransformers** *(optional) - See Transformers / Interceptors
  * **responseInterceptors** *(optional)* - See Transformers / Interceptors

+#### Resource URL
+The resource url functionality is pretty basic right now.
+The base url is used for query and create and the resource url is assumed to be the base url followed by the id.
+Therefore, a base url of '/books' will result in a resource url of '/books/123'.

 #### Transformers / Interceptors
 The transformers and interceptors can be specified using an array containing transformer/interceptor functions or strings